Tampa General Hospital

 USF Health Carol and Frank Morsani Center for Advanced Healthcare

-The Carol and Frank Morsani Center for Advanced Health Care is a six-story structure located on the northeast corner of West Holly and Magnolia on the USF campus in North Tampa.
+The Carol and Frank Morsani Center for Advanced Healthcare, is a six-story structure located on the northeast corner of West Holly and Magnolia on the USF campus in North Tampa.
 This facility houses an ambulatory surgery/procedure center, including eight operating rooms and five endoscopy suites, as well as 60 clinical exam rooms.
 The Morsani Center is the primary clinical practice site for USF Health orthopedics and breast health.
-The fully-digital diagnostic imaging center consists of a 3T MRI, 64 slice CT, women's diagnostics with mammography, ultrasound, bone densitometry, basic radiography, and nuclear medicine.
+The Tower Radiology at USF Health Morsani Center for Advanced Healthcare fully-digital diagnostic imaging center consists of a 3T MRI, 64 slice CT, women's diagnostics with mammography, ultrasound, bone densitometry, basic radiography, and nuclear medicine.

 USF Health South Tampa Center for Advanced Healthcare

-The USF Health South Tampa Center for Advanced Health Care is a seven-story structure located on the Tampa General Hospital campus on Davis Islands in South Tampa.
+The USF Health South Tampa Center for Advanced Healthcare, is a seven-story structure located on the Tampa General Hospital campus on Davis Islands in South Tampa.
 This facility houses administrative offices as well as 90 clinical exam rooms.
-The fully-digital diagnostic imaging center consists of a 3T MRI, 64 slice CT, screening mammography, ultrasound, bone densitometry, fluoroscopy, and basic radiography.
+The Tower Radiology at USF Health South Tampa Center for Advanced Healthcare fully-digital diagnostic imaging center consists of a 3T MRI, 64 slice CT, screening mammography, ultrasound, bone densitometry, fluoroscopy, and basic radiography.

 H. Lee Moffitt Cancer Center and Research Institute

 The Moffitt Cancer Center consists of a 162 bed tertiary-care hospital and the Moffitt Clinic which is a large-volume outpatient center offering services in the various medical and surgical oncologic subspecialties.
 The center is located on the USF campus adjacent to the medical school, and is devoted to cancer diagnosis, treatment and prevention.
-The Moffitt Cancer Center is the only National Cancer Institute (NCI) designated center for cancer research in the State of Florida .
+The Moffitt Cancer Center is the only National Cancer Institute (NCI) designated comprehensive cancer research center in the State of Florida.